 WHY SHEARING IS GOOD FOR ALPACAS AND SHEEP

 Among the misconceptions that circulate around animal husbandry, there are some that place shearing among acts of abuse.
-However, this is a terrible error because not only shearing does not cause any suffering to the animal (if properly done), it has also been proven that it is a step which is even essential to its health and well-being.
+However, this is a big error because not only shearing does not cause any suffering to the animal (when properly done), it has also been proven that it is a step which is even essential to its health and well-being.
 Explanations.

 TOO MUCH WOOL KILLS THE WOOL

-Because sheep's wool does not have a maximum length that it stops growing, if the sheep or alpaca is not sheared at least once a year, it ends up completely buried under a layer of heavy wool, felted and, in fact, terribly dirty.
+Because sheep's wool does not have a maximum length that it stops growing, if the sheep or alpaca is not sheared regularly (usually once a year), it ends up completely buried under a layer of heavy wool, felted and, in fact, terribly dirty.

 THE RIGHT WAY TO SHEAR